alcidesrh/laravel-generic-resource/readme.md

  Let say sometimes you may need just the id and name fields of some entity: e.g. to list it in an input's select.

- Maybe you can use an existing Resource of that entity but if that Resource return more that the id and name fields then you are doing data **overfetching** that can slow down you app and it could bring others issues like memory leaks for example.
+ Maybe you can use an existing Resource of that entity but if that Resource return more that the id and name fields then you are doing data **overfetching** that can slow down the app and it could bring others issues like memory leaks for example.

  Another solution is to make a dadicate Resource for that particular case but as the app it grows you will find yourself making a new Resource for every single case even when you need to fetch some data which no require a complex transformation.